CVE-2026-9157

 Gmission · Web Fax

-Gmission Web Fax is vulnerable to improper input validation and unrestricted file uploads, which may allow an attacker to achieve Remote Code Inclusion (RCI).
+Gmission Web Fax is vulnerable to improper input validation and unrestricted file uploads, which can be leveraged by an attacker to achieve remote code inclusion.

 Executive summary